Explore health content from A to Z.

 Feeding changes.
 This may include feeding smaller amounts more often, and burping more often during feedings.
 In other cases, allowing more time between feedings may help.

 Propping the baby up after feeding.
 For 30 minutes after feeding, the baby is positioned with the head higher than the stomach.
-In the hospital, the baby may be laid prone (on the stomach).
+In the hospital, the baby may be put on his or her stomach (prone).
 NOTE: It is OK to lay the baby prone in the NICU because the baby is being monitored.
-However, unless told otherwise, once at home, you should put the baby to bed on its back to help prevent SIDS (sudden infant death syndrome).
+Unless told otherwise, once at home, you should put the baby to bed on his or her back or side to help prevent SIDS (sudden infant death syndrome).

 Medications.
 This may include medications to decrease the acidity of the stomach.
 This keeps the stomach acids from damaging the esophagus.
 Other medications may be used to speed up digestion, so food passes out of the stomach quicker.

 Surgery.
-In severe cases, a surgery called a Nissen fundoplication may be done.
-The surgery makes the valve at the top of the stomach stronger.
-It does this by wrapping part of the stomach around the esophagus.
+In severe cases, a surgery called a Nissen fundoplication may be performed.
+This creates an artificial valve at the top of the stomach.
+Part of the stomach is wrapped around the esophagus and secured with sutures.
 When the stomach is relaxed and empty, food can pass through.
 When the stomach is full, pressure closes the valve.

 In most cases, reflux gets better over time and causes no long-term problems.